osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ## ``Get Summaries for Nullable Types``

-OCS also support summary requests for nullable SdsTypes.
-It means a SdsType has at least a nullable SdsTypeProperty.
+SDS also supports summary requests for nullable SdsTypes.
+It means an SdsType has at least a nullable SdsTypeProperty.

 **Example**
 The following example contains a nullable double property.